 Too much of a good thing can lead to harm; this adage also holds true for dishwasher detergent.
 Overloading on detergent can leave an unsightly soap residue on your dishes, making them less clean and shiny.

 Measuring your detergent according to the manufacturer’s instructions and adjusting the amount based on your water hardness and the load’s soil level is essential.
 And remember, detergent isn’t wine—it doesn’t get better with age.
 Over time, detergent can degrade and lose its effectiveness.
 So, buy smaller quantities you’ll use up within a few months.
+To ensure you’re using the best options available, discover our top picks in the 6 Best Dishwasher Detergents.

 A Sneak Peek Into the Past